development

 How PM2 Works: The Process Manager That Keeps Your Apps Alive

 Have you ever run a Node.js app on a server, only to watch it crash a few hours later due to an unexpected error?
-Or maybe you’ve used nohup
+Or maybe youโve used nohup or screen to keep a script running in the background, only to forget it exists?

-That’s where PM2 comes in—a smart, modern process manager designed to make your life easier by keeping your apps alive, managing logs, and even auto-starting your apps on system boot.
+Thatโs where PM2 comes inโa smart, modern process manager designed to make your life easier by keeping your apps alive, managing logs, and even auto-starting your apps on system boot.

-In this post, let’s break down how PM2 works, what it can do, and why it’s such a popular tool in the Node.js and backend developer world.
+In this post, letโs break down how PM2 works, what it can do, and why itโs such a popular tool in the Node.js and backend developer world.

-💡 What Is PM2?
+๐ก What Is PM2?

-PM2 (short for “Process Manager 2”) is a lightweight, open-source process manager for Node.js applications—but it also works with any other executable script (like Python, Bash, Go, PHP).
+PM2 (short for โProcess Manager 2โ) is a lightweight, open-source process manager for Node.js applicationsโbut it also works with any other executable script (like Python, Bash, Go, PHP).

 It helps you: